-Under French law, guarantees and securities are ancillary to the secured obligations and, when the secured obligations are discharged, it automatically releases such guarantees and securities.
+Under French law, guarantees and security are ancillary to the secured obligations, and when the secured obligations are discharged, it automatically releases such guarantees and security.
 However, it is common practice for the debtor to request a formal release of the security to the creditor.
-In general, creditors issue a release letter, particularly when the securities are registered.
+In general, creditors issue a release letter, particularly when the security is registered.

 Under French law, any creditor is entitled to a general lien on all debtor assets.
 However, it is only related to the assets that are in the debtor’s patrimony at the time the obligation arises, provided that the debtor is the beneficial owner of the assets.

-The creditor can require a security to the debtor, and such security confers a privilege to the creditor.
+A creditor can require a specific security from the debtor, and such security confers a privilege to the creditor.

 Creditors can enter into competition and therefore a ranking is in place.
 If the security is registered, the ranking of the security interest is determined by the date of registration.
 If not, the ranking is determined by the date on which the relevant perfection requirements of the security are completed.
-Also, loan agreements may provide for a negative pledge or a pari passu provision, so that the lender must obtain a waiver before granting another security to a third party (other than the lender).
+Also, loan agreements may provide for a negative pledge or a pari passu provision, so that the borrower must obtain a waiver before granting another security to a third party (other than the lender).

-This may vary depending on whether or not the debtor is subject to insolvency proceedings.
-In the event of liquidation proceedings, certain creditors are preferred in the payment order.
-The proceeds (boni) shall be allocated to the creditors following the order of priority ranking as set out in 7.3 The Order Creditors Are Paid on Insolvency.
+This may vary depending on whether the debtor is subject to insolvency proceedings.
+In the event of liquidation proceedings, certain creditors are preferred in the allocation of payment.
+The proceeds of enforcement shall be allocated to the creditors following the order of priority ranking as set out in 7.3 The Order Creditors Are Paid on Insolvency.

 In general, disputes between creditors regarding the distribution of proceeds are settled by the order of privilege.

-Moreover, under French law it is possible for creditors to enter into a subordination agreement or an inter-creditor agreement, which provides that junior creditors shall be subordinated to senior creditors (and therefore not be paid until the senior creditors have been fully paid, and also subordinates junior creditors to all other creditors that have the same ranking as the senior creditors.
-Upon the occurrence of an insolvency proceeding, the subordination agreement remains effective.
+Moreover, under French law, it is possible for creditors to enter into a subordination agreement or an intercreditor agreement, which provides that junior creditors shall be subordinated to senior creditors (and therefore not be paid until the senior creditors have been fully repaid), provides for the ranking of security interest and sets forth waterfall and enforcement rules.
+Upon the occurrence of an insolvency proceeding of the debtor(s), the subordination agreement remains effective.
 In that respect, it should be noted that French law expressly provides that the safeguard or reorganisation plans submitted for approval in safeguard or judicial reorganisation proceedings must take into consideration the provisions of intercreditor arrangements.

-Enforcement by a secured lender will occur when the debtor is in default (ie, acceleration and failure to repay any amounts due under the facility provided, such as interest, fees, principal, etc).
+Enforcement by a secured lender will occur when the debtor is in default (ie, acceleration and failure to repay any amounts due under the facility provided, such as interest, fees and principal).

 The enforcement methods vary according to the security in force.

 Pledges may be enforced by judicial allocation, by public sale before the court or by automatic transfer to the beneficiary of the pledge.
-Also, a private foreclosure (pacte commissoire) is permitted under French law for most securities, but is prohibited during certain pre-insolvency and insolvency proceedings.
+Also, a private foreclosure (pacte commissoire) is permitted under French law for most security interests, but is prohibited during certain pre-insolvency and insolvency proceedings.

 The time the enforcement may take varies depending on the proceedings engaged against the insolvent debtor, and such proceeding shall have a great impact on the creditors’ rights.
 The rules of the insolvency proceeding have to be followed, with it being specified that an insolvency proceeding must provide for a moratorium of enforcement with respect to the creditor claim.
 So, creditors may never be totally reimbursed if the assets of the debtor are not sufficient to satisfy all the creditors.

-Also, it is possible to waive immunity under certain conditions, and this waiver of immunity is legally binding and enforceable under French laws.
+Also, it is possible to waive immunity under certain conditions, and this waiver of immunity is legally binding and enforceable under French law.

-A final and conclusive judgment rendered by the foreign court of an EU member state that is enforceable in such jurisdiction shall be recognised and enforceable by French courts without review of its merits, according and subject to the provisions of Regulation (EU) No 1215/2012 of the European Parliament and of the Council of 12 December 2012 (the “Brussels I Bis Regulation”).
+Any final and conclusive judgment rendered by the foreign court of an EU member state that is enforceable in such jurisdiction shall be recognised and enforceable by French courts without review of its merits, according and subject to the provisions of Regulation (EU) No 1215/2012 of the European Parliament and of the Council of 12 December 2012 (the “Brussels I Bis Regulation”).

-Upon the request of the interested party, recognition of an international arbitral award rendered outside France to be enforced in France, an order for enforceability (ordonnance d'exequatur) must be issued by the Paris High Court (Tribunal Judiciaire de Paris), and filed with the registry of the court.
+Upon the request of the interested party, recognition of an international arbitral award rendered outside France shall be made, through an enforcement order (ordonnance d'exequatur) issued by the Paris High Court (Tribunal Judiciaire de Paris), and filed with the registry of the court.
 Such enforcement order will allow for the enforcement of the award in France.

-The decision of a French court on the recognition and enforcement of an arbitral award rendered abroad may be subject to appeal.
-A French court of appeal may refuse the recognition or the exequatur of an arbitral award on the five grounds mentioned in article 1520 of the French Civil Procedure Code.
+The decision of a French court on the recognition and enforcement of an arbitral award rendered abroad may be subject to appeal before the competent Court of Appeal.
+Recognition or enforcement of an arbitral award may be refused only on the five grounds provided for in Article 1520 of the French Code of Civil Procedure.

 There are no other matters that might have an impact on a foreign lender’s ability to enforce its rights under a loan or security agreement.

-French law offers various tools and work-out processes to address distressed situations outside of formal insolvency proceedings, as follows:
+French law offers various tools and workout processes to address distressed situations before the occurrence of insolvency.

-Reorganisation, compulsory liquidation and safeguard qualify as insolvency proceedings within the meaning of Regulation (EU) 2015/848 of the European Parliament and of the Council of 20 May 2015 on insolvency proceedings.
+Reorganisation proceedings, compulsory liquidation and safeguard proceedings qualify as insolvency proceedings within the meaning of Regulation (EU) 2015/848 of the European Parliament and of the Council of 20 May 2015 on insolvency proceedings.